Paris wheat falls as cheap Black Sea wheat returns to focus

 Wheat tenders this week include Turkey seeking 455,000 tonnes, Pakistan 500,000 tonnes and Jordan 120,000 tonnes.

-Standard 12% protein wheat for January delivery in Hamburg was quoted a premium of about 12 euros over Euronext March BL2H3 contract.

-(Reporting by Michael Hogan in Hamburg and Gus Trompiz in Paris, editing by Krishna Chandra Eluri)
+(Reporting by Michael Hogan in Hamburg and Gus Trompiz in Paris, Editing by Krishna Chandra Eluri and Shailesh Kuber)

 ((michael.j.hogan@thomsonreuters.com; +49 172 671 36 54; Reuters Messaging: michael.hogan.thomsonreuters.com@reuters.net))